Mother of 2 daughters and grandmother of 7 I strive daily to achieve an optimum level of health and happiness. Life is all about the balance

 I was stunned.
 You know it is a lie but you are going to promote the slander regardless of its misinformation?
 Honesty, morality, and human rights are not factored into that action which means that something has definitely gone horribly wrong in our moral acceptance of fact versus fiction.
 I am at a complete loss as to understand when this conduct became acceptable behaviour.

 Now one might think that this spreading of misinformation would bring stress only to those who are on the receiving end but it turns out that even those sharing these fallacies are finding their emotions altered as well.
 Sadness, delight, anger, hurt, and guilt are emotions triggered as we view or post the messages designed to influence us.
-Odds are that if you are seeing any type of online propaganda that its negative messaging is affecting your mood.
+Odds are that if you are seeing any type of online propaganda, its negative messaging is affecting your mood.

 Has Social Media Messaging Negatively Affected Your Mood